Maps & Designs

 - It is capable of catering for a future population in excess of 200,000 people with four lanes whereas the previous corridor would require a wider footprint with more lanes and larger interchanges.

-The existing corridor for the southern section has been reserved within the Greater Bunbury Region Scheme for many years.
+The existing corridor has been reserved within the Greater Bunbury Region Scheme for many years.
 However, when referring the project for environmental approval it is necessary to demonstrate that there are not feasible alternatives with lesser environmental impact.

 As a result of this reclassification and the other Matters of National Environmental Significance, we undertook additional investigations to support the environmental referral process.
 An alternative corridor was identified for investigation, within which environmental surveys were undertaken and consultation with potentially affected landowners was carried out.

-A key benefit of BORR is to significantly reduce the amount of regional and freight traffic using local roads through Greater Bunbury.
+A key benefit is to significantly reduce the amount of regional and freight traffic using local roads through Greater Bunbury.
 As a “control of access” highway, BORR will only be accessible via major connections.
-This means that some local roads will be either bridged over or closed on either side of the BORR.
+This means that some local roads will be either bridged over or closed on either side.
 Where roads are closed, works will be carried out to maintain access.

-For the northern and central sections of BORR, grade separated interchanges (where two roads are separated, with one going over the other) are planned at the following locations:
+For the northern and central sections, grade separated interchanges (where two roads are separated, with one going over the other) are planned at the following locations: